LemonPy29/LemonPy29.github.io/pyro-models/mcmc_example.md

 from state 1 to another one.
 As \\(p_{11}\\) is the higher probability on that row, staying at 1 is the most likely outcome.
 In contrast with jumping to the state 4 because \\(p_{14}\\) is the lowest probability there.
-That means that the chain will stay more in the state 1 and less in state 4.
-If we plot an histogram with the states visited, we will see more mass on 1, and in general, the shape of the histogram will coincide with the distribution \\(\pi=\(0.216, 0.432, 0.288, 0.064)\\)
+That means that the chain will stay more time on the state 1 and less in the state 4.
+If we plot an histogram with the states visited, we will see more mass on 1, and in general, the shape of the histogram will coincide with the distribution
+\\(\pi=\(0.216, 0.432, 0.288, 0.064)\\)

 Let's verify if \\(\pi\\) is a stationary distribution for \\(P\\)